Effects of noise on performance of Bernstein-Vazirani algorithm: Bernstein-Vazirani Problem

 \subsection{Detection of the secret string}

 In this subsection, we briefly discuss the motive of the algorithm.
-In the following two subsections, we will present the structure of the classical and quantum algorithms used to solve the problem.
+In the following two parts, we will present the structure of the classical and quantum algorithms used to solve the problem.

 Let there be a function of the type, $f: \{0,1\}^n \rightarrow \{0,1\}$.
 The actual operation of the function is defined as $f(x)= s \cdot x$, where `$\cdot$' denotes bit-wise multiplication modulo $2$ and $s$ is a constant secret string having $n$ number of bits.
 The function, $f$, is available as a black-box and the string, $s$, is unknown.
 The objective is to identify the correct form of $s$ with the lowest possible number of iterations of the function $f$.